octolaba/skills/README.md

 >
 > 🤹 All you need is skill.

-The repository to research best open sourced skills.
+The repository for researching the best open-source skills.